bradleykneale/bradleykneale.github.io/post33.md

 Bradley’s comprehension continues to improve.
 Here is the latest list of words that he understands;

-- Dada, Mama, Bradley, dog, lion, ball, clap, Gruffalo, wave, tree, point, up and belly button we’re his first words.
-He clearly pointed to Dad, Mum and himself when asked to on 9th August.
+- Dada, Mama, Bradley, dog, lion, ball, clap, Gruffalo, wave, tree, point, up and belly button were his first words.
+He clearly pointed to Dad, Mum and himself when asked to on the 9th.

 - Star, water, banana, elephant, crocodile, duck, eye, bee, bear, cuddle, kiss (16.08).